iwatkot/js3xui/README.md

 const SERVER_PORT = 443;  // ⬅️ Your server port here.

 /**
- * Prepare a connection string for the given inbound, user UUID and user email.
+ * Prepare a connection string for the given inbound, user UUID, and user email.
  *
  * @param {Inbound} inbound - The inbound object.
  * @param {string} userUuid - The UUID of the user.